Mary McGowan: Later life

 Although she never married, McGowan came from a large Irish-Catholic family and was very proud of her Irish heritage.
 Her brother Dan was a Notre Dame graduate and instrumental in starting the boxing team there, as well as a member of the 1924 U.S. boxing team.
 She was an active member of St. Sebastian Church in Akron, and was a President of the Ancient Order of Hibernians Ladies Auxiliary.

 Ms. McGowan was also a part of President John F. Kennedy's campaign and was friends with President Jimmy Carter.

 McGowan died on March 15, 1980, after she failed to show up as the grand marshal for a St. Patrick's Day parade celebration in Akron, and was found dead in her home.
-McGowan's death was a huge loss to the Akron community and her funeral was well attended.
-Mary McGowan is buried in Holy Cross Cemetery in Akron.